All About Public Relations Specialists

 Coordination: Adjusting actions in relation to others' actions.

 Related Job Titles for this Occupation:

 - Public Relations Assistant

-There were about 259,600 jobs for Public Relations Specialist in 2016 (in the United States).
+In the United States, there were 259,600 jobs for Public Relations Specialist in 2016.
 New jobs are being produced at a rate of 8.9% which is above the national average.
 The Bureau of Labor Statistics predicts 23,000 new jobs for Public Relations Specialist by 2026.
-Due to new job openings and attrition, there will be an average of 28,200 job openings in this field each year.
+There will be an estimated 28,200 positions for PR Specialist per year.

 The states with the most job growth for PR Specialist are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, West Virginia, or Mississippi.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a PR Specialist